 Project Administrators can share the tasks and permissions of a Project Owner, performing high-level tasks such as Importing Questions, running Magic, selecting Question Assignees.

 A Question/Answer pair within a Project.
 Project Entries are nested within Sections and (optionally) Subsections.
-Project Entries can have multiple response fields, such as Compliance Answers as well as multiple free-text Answer fields for compound Questions.
+Project Entries can have multiple response fields, such as Answer Sets as well as multiple free-text Answer fields for compound Questions.